SophieH93/letsgetquizzicle/README.md

 was showing that my function was correct.
 The Fix: With the help of a fellow student, the bug was eventually resolved by adding a cosole.log into the else statement.

+2. When fetching the questions from the API there was a bug in the questions that had different symbols between the text e.g &%# that I needed to remove.
+The Fix: I replaced the 'innerText' with innerHTML whicih then retrieves and sets the content in HTML format.

 # Deployment
 I deployed the websit using GitHub's pages.
 The steps are as follows: